bogumilchilinski/dynpy/README.md

 ## 3. Getting Started on CoCalc

-To begin working with DynPy, you need an account on [CoCalc](https://cocalc.com/).
+To begin working with DynPi, you need an account on [CoCalc](https://cocalc.com/).

 1. Create an account on CoCalc.
 2. Accept the project invitation using this [link](https://cocalc.com/app?project-invite=hXnPFLqokQsoK6TG).